EPA-WG/epa-translation/README.md

 # Editor
 Loaded on demand only.
-The `translation integration` client on *"enable inline translation editor"* trigger will pull `inline translation editor` microapplication into host application content.
+The `translation integration` client on *"enable inline translation editor"* trigger will pull `inline vocabulary editor` microapplication into host application content.

 ## Edit mode
 Could be triggered by